MISP/misp-website/_pages/documentation.md

 If you have any issues with MISP core software, [the issue tracking of MISP](https://github.com/MISP/MISP/issues) is handled in GitHub.

 If the issue is related to [one of the MISP software or data models](https://github.com/MISP/), please open an issue in the respective issue tracker of the GitHub repository.

+You are also welcome on the [MISP gitter chat](https://gitter.im/MISP/MISP) where development is discussed and community support provided.